Technologicat/unpythonic/README.md

 # Unpythonic: Python meets Lisp and Haskell

 In the spirit of [toolz](https://github.com/pytoolz/toolz), we provide missing features for Python, mainly from the list processing tradition, but with some Haskellisms mixed in.
 We extend the language with a set of [syntactic macros](https://en.wikipedia.org/wiki/Macro_(computer_science)#Syntactic_macros).
-We emphasize **clear, pythonic syntax**, and **making features work together**.
+We emphasize **clear, pythonic syntax**, **making features work together**, and **obsessive correctness**.

+We provide also an in-process, background [REPL](https://en.wikipedia.org/wiki/Read%E2%80%93eval%E2%80%93print_loop) server, which allows you to inspect and hot-patch your running Python program.
+(Don't worry, it's strictly opt-in.)

 The features are built out of, in increasing order of [magic](https://macropy3.readthedocs.io/en/latest/discussion.html#levels-of-magic):